 Do ITIL 4 and DevOps work well together?

 It is also worth pointing out that ITIL 4 was designed specifically with integration in mind.
-A lack of adaptability with regards to other frameworks had been one of the largest points of contention that practitioners had with ITIL V3.
+A lack of adaptability with other frameworks had been one of the largest points of contention that practitioners had with ITIL V3.
 As a result, AXELOS made this a priority, revealing that ITIL 4 would be able to work with the likes of DevOps and Lean almost as soon as it was announced.

 Are ITIL 4 and DevOps only suited to specific company types?

 As easy as this would make choosing one over the other, both DevOps and ITIL 4 are designed to suit organizations of all sizes, industries, and so on.
-It helps that almost every business on the planet now relies on IT, as well as the fact that scalability is often an inherent factor in success.
+It helps that almost every business on the planet now relies on IT, as does the fact that scalability is often an inherent factor in long-term success.
 With this in mind, much of ITIL 4 and DevOps’ best practices were made universally applicable.

 That being said, it is also true that many companies adopt new best practices incrementally, while others do not have the resources to invest in multiple methodologies at once.
 Rather than focus on what kind of organization you are, it would be better to try and get a handle on what your goals and requirements are, as this will make the process of choosing the most appropriate option much simpler.